foxlegend/dotfiles/README.txt

 Xdefaults:
 	My .Xdefaults configuration.
+	It contains my urxvt appearance and behaviour theming and my xscreensaver lock dialog theme.
-	The color theme is based on the zenburn theme.
+	The urxvt color theme is based on the zenburn theme.